-- In our Agency channel, we offer customers the opportunity to bundle Progressive auto and property insurance provided exclusively through the Progressive brand. - To further drive bundling in the Agency channel, we offer the Platinum program to those select agents who have the appropriate customers and who believe our bundled offering is a "must have" for their agency.
+- In our Agency channel, we offer customers the opportunity to bundle our auto and property insurance. - To further drive bundling in the Agency channel, we offer the Platinum program to those select agents who have the appropriate customers and who believe our bundled offering is a "must have" for their agency.
 This program combines our auto and home insurance with compensation, coordinated policy periods, single event deductible, and other features that meet the needs and desires that our agents have expressed.
-There are currently just over 3,300 Platinum agents.

-- We designed and released an all-new agency quoting system that makes it easier for agents to bundle multiple policies with us.
-For Agents Only Portfolio quoting (commonly referred to as Portfolio) reduces data entry, displays all available products eligible for bundled quotes, simplifies the comparative rater experience, and provides Agents and their customers an overview of premium, bundle savings, and applied discounts to allow themto add or remove products with one click.
-Portfolio is currently available for all agents appointed to write new business in three states with plans to roll out to agents countrywide by mid-2020. - In the Direct channel, we bundle Progressive auto with our property products, as well as homeowners and renters products provided by unaffiliated insurance carriers.
+We currently have just over 3,700 Platinum agents. - We offer independent agents an agency quoting system that makes it easier for them to bundle multiple policies with us.
+Our "Portfolio" quoting system reduces data entry, displays all available products eligible for bundled quotes, simplifies the comparative rater experience, and provides agents and their customers an overview of premium, bundle savings, and applied discounts to allow them to add or remove products with one click.
+Portfolio is currently available for all agents appointed to write new business in 33 states with plans to roll out to agents countrywide in 2020. - In the Direct channel, we bundle Progressive auto with Progressive Home products, as well as with homeowners and renters products provided by unaffiliated insurance carriers.
 We offer these bundles by providing a single destination to which consumers may come for both their auto and property insurance needs.
-In many cases, we may offer discounts to incentivize or reward this bundling. - HomeQuote Explorer® (HQX) is our multi-carrier, direct-to-consumers online property offering.
+In many cases, we may offer discounts to incentivize or reward this bundling. - HomeQuote Explorer[®] (HQX) is our multi-carrier, direct-to-consumers online property offering.
 Through HQX, consumers are able to quickly and easily quote and compare homeowners insurance online from Progressive and other carriers.
-During 2018, we introduced online buying for Progressive Home shoppers in four states and plan to expand more broadly in 2019. - As we increase our penetration of the more complex, multi-product customers who are critical to our Destination Era success, we are further expanding the roster of products provided by unaffiliated companies that we make available through online and telephonic referrals and for which we receive commission.
-During 2018, we added home security, home warranty, and auto financing to our existing list of unaffiliated company products that already included life, health, and travel insurance. - Our special lines products and umbrella insurance can be combined with any of the auto, home, or renters coverages that we offer, in either the Direct or Agency channel.
+During 2019, we expanded the availability of the online buy button for Progressive Home shoppers and are now active in 14 states, with plans to continue to expand over time. - As we increase our penetration of the more complex, multi-product customers who are critical to our Destination Era success, we are further expanding the roster of products provided by unaffiliated companies that we make available through online and telephonic referrals and for which we receive commission or other compensation that are reported as service revenues.
+During 2019, we added personal loan financing to our existing list of unaffiliated company products that also include auto financing, home security, home warranty, and life, health, and travel insurance. - Our special lines products and umbrella insurance can be combined with any of the auto, home, or renters coverages that we offer, in either the Direct or Agency channel.